 Three Minute Thesis

-Deakin staff and members of the public are urged to be part of the audience for this year's Three Minute Thesis final to be held in Geelong.
+Members of the public and the Deakin community are invited to be part of the audience for the final of the Deakin University Three Minute Thesis competition for 2014.

 The 3MT is an exercise in developing academic and research communication skills.
 Higher degrees by research students have three minutes to present a compelling oration on their thesis topic and its significance in language appropriate to an intelligent but non-specialist audience.